Programs

 John Huie, VVS Headmaster 1970-1974

-From the school’s beginning through the Field Trip program, the most unique and significant venture we undertake, we affirm our basic values.
+Since the school’s inception, the VVS Field Trip program is the most unique and significant venture we undertake.
+It affirms our basic values.
 Travel can be the most rewarding form of introspection, taking us not only outward, but inward as well.
 Education can be a blend of reflection and action, study and experience, thought and feeling.

 Many schools offer field expeditions, but none do it the way we do at VVS.
 From the school’s beginning, students have been exposed to the study of people and their creations, and have an added opportunity to find out about other cultures through fieldwork and immersion.
 Getting students out of their usual surroundings and engaged in a culture different than their own has been the guiding force behind our Field Trips since our first trip in 1948.
 Trips to parts of the American Southwest that are often off the tourist route are our guide when planning trips.
 The outdoors play an extensive role in trip planning as well, with extended stops for rock climbing, kayaking, hiking and camping.
 The third essential component of a trip is service projects where each student plays an integral part.